pittaakash-2004/DUAL-SECURITY-BANK-LOCKER/README.md

 AKASH PITTA

-Bachelor of Technology (Electronics and Communication Engineerin).
+Bachelor of Technology (Electronics and Communication Engineering).